mchmarny/s3cme/README.md

 ![](images/template.png)

-1. Clone the new repo locally and navigate into it:
+1. Clone the new repo locally and navigate into it

 ```shell
 git clone git@github.com:your-username/your-new-app-name.git
 cd your-new-app-name
 ```

 1. Initialize your new repo.
-This will update all the references to your newly clone GitHub repository and initialize the Terraform setup:
+This will update all the references to your newly clone GitHub repository and initialize the Terraform setup

 ```shell
 tools/init-repo